Pacific Highway safety improvements

 Project overview

-The Australian and NSW Governments are investing almost $40 million through the Federal Stimulus Road Safety program for upgrades and improvements to reduce the risk of crashes and save lives on this busy highway.
+The Australian and NSW Governments invested almost $40 million through the Federal Stimulus Road Safety program for upgrades and improvements to reduce the risk of crashes and save lives on this busy highway.

 Background